First Look: Scarpa’s F1 RS

 Scarpa F1 RS forefoot and the integration of the BOA H+1 System.

 The F1 RS lower uses what Scarpa calls Overlap Flow Construction.
 According to Scarpa, “new technology features softer instep panels to facilitate easier entry and more natural walking, and a stiffer lower shell to deliver powerful force transmission and high-performance downhill control.”
 See photos below.
 I will state that when tightening the BOA, the cable snakes through the guides, the forefoot plastic subtly closes, and begins to secure the foot in a snug and precise fashion.
 We might as well mention the liner, which is the usual high-quality Intuition liner found across the Scarpa line.
-Scarpa calls it the Intuition FS Tour, and it includes a plastic insert on the shin and over the forefoot.
-The shin insert adds some stiffness, while the forefoot overlay helps disperse the BOA cable’s closure force across the forefoot.
+Scarpa calls it the Intuition FS Tour, and it includes a plastic overlay on the shin and forefoot.
+The shin overlay adds some stiffness, while the forefoot overlay helps disperse the BOA cable’s closure force across the forefoot.

 The F1 RS, per the Scarpa program, uses a high-quality Intuition liner (the Tour FS), which has a plastic-reinforced tongue and a plastic segment over the forefoot.